Madmalicius/RMTRMS/README.md

 ## Using the GUI

-Running the GUI gives the opportunity to assign and manage trackers to modules created in Tecnomatix.
+Running the GUI gives the opportunity to manage trackers and assign trackers to modules created in Tecnomatix.

-### Main Window Interface

-On the main window, the list on the left side shows all modules created in Tecnomatix.
-This list includes _User Object Frames_ and _Single Procs_.

-The white label in the middle of the GUI displays the name of the selected module from the list.

-Above the label, the path to the currently loaded database file is shown.

-Underneath is a dropdown menu of all trackers available to be assigned to the selected module.

-The checkbox on the right side of the module label determines whether or not the specific module should be tracked in Tecnomatix.

-The Apply button assigns the current chosen tracker to the highlighted module along with changing the tracking status depending on the checkbox status.

 ### Menu Options

-The GUI interface has several top menu options as well.
+The GUI interface has several top menu options.

 **File**: With subtabs _Create Database_ and _Open Database_.